Snowflake-Labs/sfquickstarts/site/devlabs/getting_started_with_snowflake.md

 Duration: 8

-In the previous exercises, we loaded data into two tables using Snowflake’s bulk loader COPY command and the warehouse COMPUTE_WH.
-Now we are going to take on the role of the analytics users at Citi Bike who need to query data in those tables using the worksheet and the second warehouse ANALYTICS_WH.
+In the previous exercises, we loaded data into two tables using Snowflake’s bulk loader `COPY` command and the warehouse `COMPUTE_WH`.
+Now we are going to take on the role of the analytics users at Citi Bike who need to query data in those tables using the worksheet and the second warehouse `ANALYTICS_WH`.

 Negative
 : **Real World Roles and Querying**